westernflyer/ek80/README.md

 ### Calculate MVBS

+The script `calc_mvbs.py` may emit warnings about performance issues or supporting consolidated metadata in the future.
+For now, these warnings can be ignored.

-This would calculate MVBS from the results of the previous step and put it in `~/Data/ek80/MVBS_zarr`:
+The following would calculate MVBS from the results of the previous step and put it in `~/Data/ek80/MVBS_zarr`.

 ```shell
 python3 -m calc_mvbs ~/Data/ek80/MVBS_zarr/*.zarr